JPersson77/LGTVCompanion/Docs/Commandline.md

 "LGTV Companion.exe" -button INFO device1
 ```
 ## Working with the service menu (LGTV Companion and LGTVcli)
-It is possible to display the Service Menu and/or disable TPC/GSR (the auto-brightness limiter ABL) on some models.
+It is possible to display the Service Menu and/or disable TPC/GSR (the auto-brightness static limiter ASBL) on some models.
 Please use caution in the service menu!
 - *-servicemenu* - show the Service Menu.
 Enter default code 0413 when prompted.
 - *-servicemenu_legacy_enable* 	- enable the legacy (more feature complete) Service Menu
 - *-servicemenu_legacy_disable* - return to default Service Menu